PipedreamHQ/pipedream/docs/docs/connected-accounts/README.md

 ## Requesting a new app or service

-Please request new apps by [opening an issue on GitHub](https://github.com/PipedreamHQ/pipedream/issues/new?assignees=&labels=app%2C+enhancement&template=app---service-integration.md&title=%5BAPP%5D).
+Please request new apps by [visiting our Support page](https://pipedream.com/support), and selecting "App / Integration questions" from the dropdown toward the bottom of the page.

 <Footer />